Average Student Loan Debt for a Bachelor’s Degree

 Average 4-year Bachelor’s Degree Debt by Race

-In 2016, on average 28% of Bachelor’s degree graduates experienced difficulty repaying their student loans 1 year after graduation.
-The moratorium on student debt payments in 2020 aided an estimated 88% of all borrowers.
+In 2019, on average 25% of Bachelor’s degree graduates experienced difficulty repaying their student loans.
+The moratorium on student debt payments in 2020 aided an estimated 95% of all borrowers.
 The suspension also halted delinquencies and default collections on outstanding debt.
 The data below only includes debt from federal loans.

-• Black graduates have nearly $10,258 more debt than white graduates.
+• Black graduates had nearly $3,800 more debt than white graduates.

 • Black borrowers who were experiencing difficulty paying their debt averaged $42,250 in student loans.

-• 68% of Hispanic graduates have student loan debt.
+• 62% of Hispanic graduates had student loan debt.

 • Hispanic borrowers without difficulty paying off their Bachelor’s degree debt averaged $25,450 in loans.